isabella232/SC_RomainPouclet/For Instructor/01-swiftgen-script.md

 ## Introduction
 Hey what's up everybody, this is Romain.

-Do you remember what life was like before Swift, and it's excellent type safety?
+Do you remember what life was like before Swift, and its excellent type safety?
 I do - I still remember having waking up late at night worried that despite my careful coding, maybe I made a mistake somewhere that would result in a runtime error.

 Well, I can rest much easier now, thanks to Swift's type safety.
 Now when you compile your code, you are close to certain that it’s going to work.